Code-Institute-Submissions/CitiesInCountries/README.md

 > The most complex function has a cyclomatic complexity value of 5 while the median is 1.

 Six undefined variables. (false positives):
-> 418	google
+> 388	google
 >
-> 434	google
+> 401	google
 >
-> 449	google
+> 416	google
 >
-> 457	markerStringArray
+> 424	markerStringArray
 >
-> 459	markerStringArray
+> 426	markerStringArray
 >
-> 459	markerStringArray
+> 426	markerStringArray
 >
-> 586	d3Stats
+> 553	d3Stats
 >
-> 600	initZoomControl
+> 567	initZoomControl
 >
-> 601	initMapTypeControl
+> 568	initMapTypeControl
->
-> 602	initFullscreenControl

 ## Deployment
 For this project I Visual Studio Code for coding, and using the Source Code Management provider with git to synch (stage, commit, synch) my updates to GitHub.